nonlining/CarND/CarND-Behavioral-Cloning-P3/README.md

 | Fully connected		| 32 Inputs        									|
 | Fully connected		| 1 Inputs        									|

+The first model I used was LeNet, but this model for this problems was not a good one.
+So I try to add complexity of this model, try to add more layers, since the inputs of data is 65*320*3.
+How many layers should I used ?
+I try to use 4 layers, since the previous I used 2 layers to have very good result.
+This time I used 4 layers to add complexity of model.
+I also refer VGG Network for my architecture.
+So my network architecture is very similar to VGG network.

 #### 2. Attempts to reduce overfitting in the model